DataBooth/duckdb-utils/docs/python-api.rst

 .. code-block:: python

-    db.create_view("good_dogs", """
+    db.create_view("good_cats", """
-        select * from dogs where is_good_dog = 1
+        select * from cats where is_good_dog = 1
     """)

-This will raise a ``sqlite_utils.utils.OperationalError`` if a view with that name already exists.
+This will raise a ``duckdb_utils.utils.OperationalError`` if a view with that name already exists.

 You can pass ``ignore=True`` to silently ignore an existing view and do nothing, or ``replace=True`` to replace an existing view with a new definition if your select statement differs from the current view:

 .. code-block:: python

-    db.create_view("good_dogs", """
+    db.create_view("good_cats", """
-        select * from dogs where is_good_dog = 1
+        select * from cats where is_good_dog = 1
     """, replace=True)

 Storing JSON
 ============

-SQLite has `excellent JSON support <https://www.sqlite.org/json1.html>`_, and ``sqlite-utils`` can help you take advantage of this: if you attempt to insert a value that can be represented as a JSON list or dictionary, ``sqlite-utils`` will create TEXT column and store your data as serialized JSON.
-This means you can quickly store even complex data structures in SQLite and query them using JSON features.
+DuckDB has `excellent JSON support <https://www.sqlite.org/json1.html>`_, and ``duckdb-utils`` can help you take advantage of this: if you attempt to insert a value that can be represented as a JSON list or dictionary, ``duckdb-utils`` will create TEXT column and store your data as serialized JSON.
+This means you can quickly store even complex data structures in DuckDB and query them using JSON features.

 For example: